QTIM-Lab/segmentationMonaiLabel/apps/monaibundle/model/MedSamBundle/docs/README.md

 Describe your model here and how to run it, for example using `metadata.json` and `train.yaml`:

 ```
+# If using segmentationMonaiLabel git project
+# cd apps/monaibundle/model

 # convenient to define the bundle's root in a variable
 BUNDLE="./MedSamBundle"